openstack-archive/murano/doc/source/install/manual.rst

         $ git clone https://github.com/stackforge/murano
     ..

-3. Generate the sample configuration file with *tox*.
+#.
+Set up Murano config file

+    Murano has common config file for API and Engine servicies.

+    First, generate sample configuration file, using tox

     .. code-block:: console

-        $ cd ~/murano/murano
-        $ tox -egenconfig
+        $ tox -e genconfig
     ..

-4. Copy the sample configuration from the source tree to their final location.
+    And make a copy of it for further modifications

     .. code-block:: console
         $ cd ~/murano/murano/etc/murano
         $ cp murano.conf.sample murano.conf
     ..

-5. Edit ``murano.conf`` with your favorite editor.
-Below is an example which contains basic settings your are likely need to configure.
+#.
+Edit ``murano.conf`` with your favorite editor.
+Below is an example
+    which contains basic settings your are likely need to configure.

     .. note::